vsme/obsidian-card-viewer/README.md

 ## Notes

-- Cards must be written strictly according to the format
+- Cards must be written strictly according to the format, otherwise they may not display correctly
 - Image paths support both relative and absolute paths
 - Ratings should use numbers from 0-10, automatically displayed with one decimal place
 - Music duration should be input in seconds, automatically converted to minutes:seconds format when displayed